 - Enjoy a picnic at Celebration Precinct featuring Frangipani Court and associated BBQ areas.
 The kids will love the large cascading waterfall feature found at Celebration Lawn.

 - Enjoy some gorgeous beautiful walks along the many trails that weave throughout the park.

 - Hop on board for a 20-minute round trip on the colourful little Parkland Explorer train (Which costs a gold coin donation)

 3. Visit the Lone Pine Koala Sanctuary

 Photo Credit: Kim

-We absolutely recommend that you make your trip to the Sanctuary a full day excursion.
+We absolutely recommend that you make your trip to the Sanctuary a full-day excursion.
 As the park is situated on the River Bank, the most exciting and fun way to arrive at the park is via a river boat cruise of course!!
-You can find a combined River Cruise and Lone Pine Koala Sanctuary ticket here or if you prefer having access to your car, you can purchase the Lone Pine Koala Sanctuary ticket here.
+You can find a combined River Cruise and Lone Pine Koala Sanctuary ticket here or if you prefer having access to your car.

 4. Explore Brisbane by Bicycle